PaloAltoNetworks/cortex-xpanse-python-sdk/examples/ip_range_writer/README.md

-# Expanse IP Range Writer
+#xpanse IP Range Writer

-This script can be used for exporting Expanse IP Range Data to CSV or JSON.
+This script can be used for exportingxpanse IP Range Data to CSV or JSON.

 ## Install
 ```